Crypto-TII/nnbits/README.md

 ||   2022-05-19_12h34m42s    |     16/100      |  762/1024  ||    511     |  100.000   |     1      |     0      ||
 p-value is below limit ==> stop analysis.
 ```
+Topmost is the `*.npy` file which has been analyzed by the ensemble.
+The tabular output gives the following information in real-time during the training of the ensemble:
 * The `time` column gives a timestamp for the row and the rest of the row indicates the ensemble training status.
 * `NN finished` is the neural networks which have already finalized their training.
 *  `pred. bits` indicates how many bits of the total unit length were already present at the output of the `NN finished`.
 For example the avalanche unit of Speck 32 has a length of `1024` bits and in the last timesteps `762/1024` of those bits had been predicted by one of the neural networks.